Foundational Principles of Effective Governance

 6. The board takes responsibility for itself.

 The board, collectively and individually, takes full responsibility for board activity and behavior — the work it chooses to do and how it chooses to do the work.
-Individual board members are obligated to express their opinions and respect others’ opinions; however, board members understand the importance of the board ultimately speaking with one clear voice.
+Individual board members are obligated to express their opinions and respect others’ opinions; however, board members understand the importance of abiding by the majority decisions of the board.

 - The school board’s role as trustee for the community is unique and essential to both the district and community.